Blog

 -Blessed Teresa of Calcutta

-Finally, depending on how much time that she had, I would tell her about all of the other beautiful places to visit in our town.
+Finally, depending on how much time she had, I would tell her about the other beautiful places to visit in our town.
 Places like 141 High Street or 209 Emmett Street on the North Side of town.
-Or right up the road from the corner of Church and Gay where she could find 143 Church Street.
-And while she was there stay for lunch at 121 Church Street.
-And finally, if she had time, she could go to the newest place of great beauty and wealth, 148 Church Street, especially if it were on a cold brisk Pennsylvania night.
+Or right up the road from the corner of Church and Gay, where she could find 143 Church Street.
+While she was there, she should stay for lunch at 121 Church Street.
+And finally, if she had time, she could go to the newest place of incredible beauty and wealth, 148 Church Street, especially if it were on a cold, brisk Pennsylvania night.

 I don’t know if my family will ever again live in this beautiful town…only God knows that.
 But if we don’t, I hope to visit often, maybe even with my new friends from Switzerland, so we can all experience the great beauty and wealth of Phoenixville, PA.